bair-climate-initiative/multiearth/README.md

       provider_id: NSIDC_ECS
 ```

-**Finding the Provider ID**: Consult [earthdata_providers.py](metaearth/provider/earthdata_providers.py) for a list of providers and their provider ids.
+**Finding the Provider ID**: Consult [earthdata_providers.py](multiearth/provider/earthdata_providers.py) for a list of providers and their provider ids.

 **Finding the collection id**: TODO (this depends on the provider and we need to figure out a general approach)

 ### Radiant MLHub (provider key: RADIANT)
 **🔥 Warning 🔥** Radiant MLHub is under development and may be rough around the edges.
 Let us know if you have any issues.

 To query and access the data, you need to obtain an api key from [Radiant MLHub](https://mlhub.earth/).
-There are two ways to setup your api key with MetaEarth.
+There are two ways to setup your api key with MultiEarth.

 1. You can set an environment variable `MLHUB_API_KEY` as instructed by the [official documentation](https://radiant-mlhub.readthedocs.io/en/latest/authentication.html)
 2. You can hardcode it as a kwarg `api_key` in the config under provider section